 This course draws upon academic and clinical knowledge, skills, experience and application to render a practical and effective contribution to public interest advocacy and justice.
-Students are engaged in the supervised preparation and carriage of particular public interest cases or projects.
-Students may also be engaged in ‘street law’ projects undertaken to inform the community as to the means by which they can access and seek justice.
+Students are engaged in the supervised preparation and carriage of particular public interest cases or projects and interactive seminars covering the variety of potential public interest advocacy avenues available through law, whether class actions, pro bono lawyering, refugee advocacy, international law, submission writing, law reform, innocence projects, judicial and parliamentary inquiries, alliance building, representation of protestors, using the media or accessing government information.
 From engagement in public interest advocacy students will learn about the law's techniques, methods and limits in doing justice.

 1. Demonstrate knowledge and understanding of legal and public interest advocacy processes and methods;

 2. Critically review legal processes arrived at through the study, experience of and reflection upon public interest cases and projects.